brhamon/astro/README.md

 to verify correctness and demonstrate the library's capabilities.

-This project leverages the latest JPL Ephemeris (DE430) and NOVAS-C release (3.1).
-The NOVAS C distribution and JPL Ephemeris and utility software are free to download from the publishers.
+This project leverages the latest general purpose JPL Ephemeris (DE430) and NOVAS-C release (3.1).
+NOVAS-C, and the JPL Ephemeris and utility software are free to download from the publishers.
 Neither is provided here.

-Instead, this project will simplify the process and provide sample executables.
-The operation is scripted for generic Linux platforms.
+Instead, this project scripts the process and provides sample executables.
+The scripting is developed for and tested on generic Linux platforms.

 Included in this source code repository are two sample programs which use NOVAS-C to calculate the apparent position of the Sun